 Periodicity and Timeliness

-Data is disseminated on a monthly basis, about three (3) months following the end of a reference period.
+Data is disseminated on a quarterly basis, about three (3) months following the end of a reference period.
 In the event of this day being a public holiday or weekend, data will be disseminated on the next working day.

 The data is compiled for the main sub-industries within manufacturing using the Trinidad and Tobago System of National Accounts Industrial Classification (TTSNA), but also cover the manufacturing establishments classified to other analytical sectors in the classification, such petrochemicals and gas refining.
 Users can compare the indices with the manufacturing component of the quarterly constant price GDP indices, as well as, with the corresponding annual GDP estimates published by the Central Statistical Office.